daniehej/docs_xavier/linux-usb-ethernet.md

    permanent by editing /etc/sysctl.conf.

-2. Enable Network Address Translation (NAT) using your host's configuration tools to do this, or by running the following command as root:
+2. Enable Network Address Translation (NAT) using your host's configuration tools, or by running the following command as root:

    ```bash
    sudo iptables -t nat -A POSTROUTING -o eth0 -j SNAT --to 192.168.1.100
    ```

    where:

     `eth0` is the name of your host's upstream Ethernet interface.